 In 1999 when the number of volunteers coming forward to fulfil the role of the National Group had fallen, the trustees arranged a ballot.
 After this vote of the members the decision was reached to advertise for two paid Coordinators.
 The National Group was dissolved at the Exeter conference in April.
 Positions were advertised, interviews were held and the trustees appointed two Coordinators from 1 July 1999.
 The Membership Coordinator was Eilis Thorn (Sheffield Fulwood group) and the Marketing Coordinator was Mary Dodkins, (Hemel Hempstead South Group).

 When Eilis Thorn resigned in 2008 she was replaced by Kathryn Buckman (Alrewas Group, Staffordshire).

-Mary left her post in 2013 and Kathryn remained Manager until 2015.
-Natalie Punter took over from Kathryn and is supported by Katherine Latham, Website and Publicity Coordinator, Ilana Levine, Web, Marketing and Social Media Officer, as well as administrators, Sam Bushell and Angie Norman, and Finance Manager, Kate Dobson.
+Mary retired in 2013 and was awarded an Honorary Life Membership to reflect her services to the organisation.
+Kathryn remained Manager until 2015 when she also retired.
+Natalie Punter joined NWR in 2015 as National Organiser and is supported by Sara Jane Murray, Website and Publicity Coordinator, as well as administrators Sam Bushell and Angela Norman, and Finance Manager, Chris Allison.